zachvalenta/jvns.ca/content/about/index.markdown

 I spent the fall of 2013 at the [Recurse Center](http://recurse.com), which houses the best programming community I've seen anywhere.
-I wrote down [what I did every day while there](http://jvns.ca/blog/categories/hackerschool/), if you want to know what it's like.
+I wrote down [what I did every day while there](http://jvns.ca/categories/hackerschool/), if you want to know what it's like.

+If you want to hire me and read "thought, she lives in Montreal, too bad", you should probably go partner with the [Recurse Center](https://recurse.com/hire) and hire someone amazing from there.